 Check if a “feature” is loaded.

-;; check if a “feature” (package) has been loaded (featurep 'expand-region)
+;; check if a “feature” (package) has been loaded (featurep 'ibuffer)

-See also: Emacs Lisp: Find/Determine OS and Emacs Version.
+See also: Elisp: Find/Determine OS and Emacs Version.